sophiew07/TrafficIntersectionSimulation/README.md

 This program runs to create a simulation of a traffic intersection with traffic lights, crosswalk buttons, a crosswalk buzzer, and an emergency traffic light override button.

-This program requires a circuit created on a breadboard (refer to Diagrams folder for images) and a micro:bit that must be connected to the breadboard with a micro:bit edge connector.
+This program requires a circuit created on a breadboard (refer to Diagrams folder for a schematic diagram and a TinkerCAD image) and a micro:bit that must be connected to the breadboard with a micro:bit edge connector.
 The micro:bit should also be connected to a laptop or computer via the given USB cable for the micro:bit to work.

 Micro:bit Edge Connector:
 ![image](https://github.com/sophiew07/TrafficIntersectionSimulation/assets/138841909/490f0908-29e1-4a57-acac-58190b96869c)